TorchJD/torchjd/docs/source/docs/aggregation/index.rst

 individual objectives.
 The aggregator is used to reduce this matrix into an update vector for the parameters of the model

-This package provides several aggregators from the literature:
+In TorchJD, an aggregator is a class that inherits from the abstract class :ref:`Aggregator <Aggregator>`.
+We provide the following list of aggregators from the literature:

 .. role:: raw-html(raw)
    :format: html